sarkershantonu/Automation-Getting-Started/Jmeter-maven-perf-test/readme.md

 # What happens during test
 - mvn clean => clean target folder (if it has old results)
-- mcn verify, it actually tests.
+- mvn verify, it actually tests.
 In test plugins we have 3 execution goals.
 1. configure : it downloads and premiere Jmeter as confirmed by plugin. you will seen inside target folder this
 ![image](./images/configure-step.jpg)